claudia-pacheco/claudia-pacheco/README.md

 </p>
 <br>

-### Claudia Pacheco &nbsp;·&nbsp; Full Stack Developer
+### Claudia Pacheco &nbsp;·&nbsp; Full Stack Developer 👾 🌸

-Full Stack Developer based in London, blending creativity with code to build beautiful, functional, and user-centered web applications.
-Currently working in the Financial Services industry, building and shipping web applications used by clients across the UK and US.
+I'm a Full Stack Developer based in London, blending creativity with code to build beautiful and functional web applications.
+I have experience working in the Financial Services industry, building web applications used by clients across the UK and US.

-After a year of Computer Science at the University of Hertfordshire, I enrolled in the Software Engineering Immersive at General Assembly — and haven't stopped building since.
+After a year of Computer Science at the University of Hertfordshire, I enrolled in the Software Engineering Immersive Bootcamp at General Assembly — and haven't stopped building since.

 <br>